jrozo13/prinses_max/README.md

 # prinses_max
-These are my scripts from Fulbright research projects @ Princess Máxima Center
+These are my scripts from my Fulbright research projects @ Princess Máxima Center, Utrecht, The Netherlands